Skip to content

 Project directory

 The directory $HOME/.open-MaStR is automatically created.
 It is used to store configuration files and save data.
+You can change this default path, see environment variables.
 Default config files are copied to this directory which can be modified - but with caution.
 The project home directory is structured as follows (files and folders below data/ just an example).

 .open-MaStR/